Come and see the truth about God's character

 To fear God is to believe and trust in His everlasting mercy!
 Thus to “give glory to Him” is for us to simply accept His everlasting mercy in order that we may show this mercy to others.

-“But I (Jesus) say unto you which hear, Love your enemies, do good to them which hate you, Bless them that curse you, and pray for them which despitefully use you … love ye your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and ye shall be the children of the Highest: for He is kind unto the unthankful and to the evil.
-Be ye therefore merciful, as your Father also is merciful.”
+“But I [Jesus] say to you which hear, Love your enemies, do good to them which hate you, bless them that curse you, and pray for them which despitefully use you … love your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and you shall be the children of the Highest: for He is kind unto the unthankful and to the evil.
+Be therefore merciful, as your Father also is merciful.”

 (Matthew 5:27-28, 35-36)